In this post, I’m going to discuss in detail the difference between Apache and NGINX server.

 - Passes URI to interpret requests

-Nginx was created to be both web server and a reverse proxy server.
+Nginx was created to be both a web server and a reverse proxy server.
 Due to the architecture request for these, Nginx works primarily with your eyes.
 Translating to the system when necessary.

 It doesn’t provide a mechanism for specifying config.
 For file system directory, instead passes their URI itself.
 Passing requests as URI instead of file system locations allow Nginx to function easily in both web and proxy server.
 It configures simple by laying out how to respond to diff requests patterns.